StevenWangNPU/SALE_TKDE2021/README.md

 A semi-supervised locality-preserved dimensionality reduction method for dealing with non-Gaussian distribution data.

-Please cite this paper by:
+Please cite this paper via

 @ARTICLE{9314042,
   author={F. {Nie} and Z. {Wang} and R. {Wang} and X. {Li}}, journal={IEEE Transactions on Knowledge and Data Engineering},